Jeremy Larner

-Jeremy Larner (born March 20, 1937) is an author, poet, journalist and speechwriter.
+Jeremy Larner (born March 20, 1937) is an American author, poet, journalist, and speechwriter.
 He won an Oscar in 1972 for Best Original Screenplay, for writing The Candidate.

 Childhood

 Jeremy Larner was born in New York, and grew up in Indianapolis, winning his high school tennis championship in 1954.
 He had some playground rep as a basketball player in Indianapolis, where he encountered Oscar Robertson and other future stars on the playground courts of that city.

 Education and influences

 Larner graduated from Brandeis University in 1958, where he was close to Herbert Marcuse, Irving Howe, Philip Rahv, and a fellow student named Abbie Hoffman, who later, running a small bookstore in Worcester, Massachusetts, became an early champion of Larner's first novel.